 Road trip tip: We’ve created a free, printable version of this Finger Lakes Road Trip Itinerary!
 It’s perfect for times when you find you find yourself GPS-free with no cell service.
 Be sure to download the itinerary so you know exactly what’s next!

-A Perfect Finger Lakes Road Trip Itinerary for Wine and Waterfalls
+A Perfect Finger Lakes Road Itinerary for a Wine and Waterfall Road Trip

 Psst… Roadtrippers is one of our favorite apps for planning trips, and the premium version is 100% worth every penny.
 You can save $5 off the Roadtrippers app by using the code BTR5QTP.
 You’re welcome!